Skip to content

 Data platform

 AP uses a data storage provider to ingest and store raw data files from multiple sources in its native format.
-The following data storage environments are supported.
+The following data infrastructure environments are supported.
+AP can be fully installed and operated in on-premise environments as well as in leading public cloud environments.

 Infrastructure Data storage Data warehouse